Th-Havy/ProductDesign/README.md

 ### Installing

-Refer to CONTRIBUTING.md for how to setup the web app and run the development server.
+Refer to Section "Start working on the app" of CONTRIBUTING.md for how to setup the web app and run the development server.
 (The web app is not hosted online yet)

 ## Deployment